Krizu9/CV-portfolio/README.md

 # CV-portfolio
-Trying to create my own CV on GitHub and include some codes.
+Trying to create my own CV on GitHub